U.S. flag

 Clinical Description

 Intellect.
 Although gross motor and fine motor milestones are within normal limits, affected individuals typically have mild-to-moderate intellectual disability.
 A disorder of speech and language is the most severe disability.
 Most aspects of communication are affected; expressive language is most consistently and severely affected.
-Dysarthria and verbal dyspraxia with phoneme imprecision is most common, with absent speech in some individuals.
+Dysarthria and verbal dyspraxia with phoneme imprecision are most common, with absent speech in some individuals.
 Voice is described as hypernasal and high-pitched.
 The majority of affected children receive mainstream education with individualized educational plans.
-Regression of skills is not typical of FHS.
+Regression of skills is not typical in individuals with SRCAP-FHS.

 Behavior.
-Many individuals with FHS have temperament and behavior differences and difficulties: temper tantrums in infancy and attention-deficit/hyperactivity disorder spectrum with impulsivity, inattention, and restlessness at school age.
+Many individuals with SRCAP-FHS have temperament and behavior differences and difficulties: temper tantrums in infancy and attention-deficit/hyperactivity disorder spectrum with impulsivity, inattention, and restlessness at school age.
 Aggressive and violent outbursts can occur.
-Obsessive compulsive disorder and anxiety have been observed.
+Obsessive-compulsive disorder and anxiety have been observed.
 Behavior problems are reported to improve in adulthood.

 Puberty.
 Early puberty has been reported; data are insufficient to determine the incidence in either sex.

-Eye.
-Five of 73 individuals have been reported with hyperopia and eight of 13 with strabismus.
-One individual had anterior chamber abnormalities.
+Eyes.
+Five of the described 105 individuals have been reported with hyperopia and eight of 13 with strabismus.
+Two individuals had anterior chamber abnormalities [Alanis et al 2024].

 Hearing.
-Conductive hearing loss has been seen in eleven of 73 individuals with FHS.
-Cochlear abnormality has been observed in one of 73.
+Conductive hearing loss has been seen in 11 of the reported individuals with SRCAP-FHS.
+Cochlear abnormality has been observed in one individual.

 Neurologic.
-Seizures have been observed in seven of 73 individuals.
+Seizures have been observed in seven of the reported individuals.

 Gastrointestinal.
-Reflux can be severe, requiring G-tube feeding in some.
+Reflux can be severe, requiring gastrostomy tube feeding in some.
 Constipation and colonic strictures have been observed.
-One of 73 individuals had celiac disease; two had transient gluten intolerance.
+One individual had celiac disease; two had transient gluten intolerance.

-Genitourinary.
 Renal and genitourinary anomalies can occur and include hypospadias and undescended testes, epididymal cysts, varicocele, and posterior urethral valves in boys.
-Hydronephrosis/renal pelviectasis and nephrocalcinosis, renal cysts, and renal agenesis have been observed.
-One adult of the 73 reported individuals developed polycystic kidney disease and end-stage renal disease.
+Hydronephrosis / renal pelviectasis and nephrocalcinosis, renal cysts, and renal agenesis have been observed.
+One adult developed polycystic kidney disease and end-stage kidney disease.

 Orthopedic.
 The body habitus is often stocky with a broad chest and short neck.
-Additional features include hand anomalies such as clinodactyly, brachydactyly, short thumbs, and broad fingertips that give the appearance of clubbing (Figure 2).
+Additional features include hand/digit anomalies such as clinodactyly, brachydactyly, short thumbs, and broad fingertips that give the appearance of clubbing (see Figure 2).
 Clavicular anomalies including pseudarthrosis and clavicular hypoplasia have been observed, as have short metacarpals, 11 pairs of ribs, kyphoscoliosis, prominent joints, dysplastic hips, and dislocated radial heads.
 Perthes disease has also been reported.

 Dental.
-A number of individuals with FHS have dental problems (e.g., caries, microdontia, oligodontia, delayed loss of primary teeth) and orthodontic problems (e.g., maxillary retrusion, underbite).
+A number of individuals with SRCAP-FHS have dental problems (e.g., increased caries, microdontia, oligodontia, delayed loss of primary teeth) and orthodontic problems (e.g., maxillary retrusion and underbite).

 Cardiac.
-Cardiac malformations are not usually a feature of FHS.
-Of 73 affected individuals one had mild aortic coarctation, one had mesocardia with persistent left superior vena cava, two had atrial septal defect, and one individual had tetralogy of Fallot.
+Cardiac malformations are not usually a feature of SRCAP-FHS.
+Of the reported affected individuals, one had mild aortic coarctation, one had mesocardia with persistent left superior vena cava, two had atrial septal defect, and one had tetralogy of Fallot.

 Genotype-Phenotype Correlations

-Pathogenic variants in exons 33 and 34 of SRCAP that are predicted to cause truncation of the protein (removing 3 C-terminal AT-hook DNA-binding motifs while leaving the CBP-binding and ATPase domains intact) result in the FHS phenotype.
+Pathogenic variants in exons 33 and 34 of SRCAP that are predicted to cause truncation of the protein (removing three C-terminal AT-hook DNA-binding motifs while leaving the CBP-binding and ATPase domains intact) result in SRCAP-FHS.

 Differential Diagnosis

-The distinctive facial features, bone age delay, and characteristic speech disability that make the diagnosis of Floating-Harbor syndrome (FHS) straightforward in early childhood become less distinct with age.
-Table 2 lists genes and associated conditions that should be considered in children in whom the diagnosis of FHS is suspected.
+The distinctive facial features, bone age delay, and characteristic speech disability that make the diagnosis of SRCAP-related Floating-Harbor syndrome (SRCAP-FHS) straightforward in early childhood become less distinct with age.
+Table 3 lists genes and associated conditions that should be considered in children in whom the diagnosis of SRCAP-FHS is suspected.

-Other Genes of Interest in the Differential Diagnosis of Floating-Harbor Syndrome (FHS)
+Other Genes of Interest in the Differential Diagnosis of SRCAP-Related Floating-Harbor Syndrome

 CCDC8